 10. Borrow a book, CD or DVD from Peckham Library

-Copeland Park and Bussey Building: This former industrial Victorian warehouse, owned by George Gibson Bussey to manufacture sporting goods, is now a place for creativity.
-You will find a beer garden, rooftop bar, the CLF Art Café, Copeland Gallery and a couple of restaurants here.
-The Peckham Salvage Yard by Hackney Flea Market is hosted here a few times throughout the year.
+1. Copeland Park and Bussey Building: This former industrial Victorian warehouse, owned by George Gibson Bussey to manufacture sporting goods, is now a place for creativity.
+You will find a beer garden, rooftop bar, rooftop film club, the CLF Art Café, Copeland Gallery and a few restaurants and shops here.
+The Peckham Salvage Yard by Hackney Flea Market is hosted a few times throughout the year.
 Located at 133 Rye Lane SE15 4ST.

-Peckham Levels: This disused carpark was transformed to house creative businesses and help the community.
-You eat street food, watch a gig, play crazy golf, get your hair done or take a yoga class.
-Try the Wildflower vegan café inside.
+2. Peckham Levels: This disused car park was transformed to house creative businesses and help the community.
+You eat street food, watch a gig and more.
 Located at 95A Rye Lane SE15 4ST.

-Peckhamplex: This is a licensed cinema showing a great choice of films from arthouse movies to blockbuster movies.
+4. Peckhamplex: This is a licensed cinema showing a great choice of films, from arthouse movies to blockbuster movies.
 Located at 95a Rye Lane SE15 4ST.

-Peckham Rye Park and Common: This park is stunning, it has so many wonderful amenities including the Community Wild Life Garden, Japanese Garden, Bowling Green, Skatepark, Outdoor Gym, Play Area and Café.
+5. Peckham Rye Park and Common: This park is stunning; it has many excellent amenities, including the Community Wild Life Garden, Japanese Garden, Bowling Green, Skatepark, Outdoor Gym, Play Area and Café.
 The Common is a piece of flat land which is perfect for walking your dog or sitting down on the grass to relax.

-Surrey Canal Walk: This filled in canal runs from behind Peckham library to the entrance of Burgess Park.
+6. Surrey Canal Walk: This filled-in canal runs from behind the Peckham Library to the entrance of Burgess Park.
 It covers approximately 1.1km with a walking and cycling path where you can escape urban life and enjoy nature.

-Holdrons Arcade, Rye Lane Market and Sky Shopping City: There are plenty of bargain and discount shops in the area plus independents stores selling veg, cooking utensils and afro hair products.
-Check out Holdrons Arcade, 135A Rye Lane which houses 20 small businesses.
-Rye Lane Market is at 48 Rye Lane SE15 5BY.
-Sky Shopping City is at 137-139 Rye Lane SE15 4ST.
+9. Shopping: For lovely things, shop at Market; it’s a co-working space with shops, drinks and food on Rye Lane in front of The Bussey Building.
+There are plenty of bargain and discount shops in the area, plus independent stores selling veg, cooking utensils and afro hair products.
+Check out Holdrons Arcade, 135A Rye Lane, Rye Lane Market is at 48 Rye Lane SE15 5BY, and Sky Shopping City is at 137-139 Rye Lane SE15 4ST.

-Peckham Library: I’ve decided to give the library a mention because there aren’t that many libraries remaining.
-This one has some great collections including the largest selection of African music CDs in the borough and graphic novels.
+10. Peckham Library: I’ve decided to mention the library because there aren’t many libraries remaining.
+This one has some significant collections, including the borough’s largest selection of African music CDs and graphic novels.
 The building won a Stirling Prize for Architecture in 2000.
 Located at 122 Peckham Hill Street SE15 5JR.